drupal-modules/dtools/wsod/README.txt

     - run in emergency mode to execute module_rebuild_cache() to refresh module paths
     - check for duplicated WSOD modules in your filesystem

-2. My .../wsod_emergency.php page is empty.
+2. My .../wsod_emergency.php contain dots or is empty.
-   That's mean there is no any WSOD (White Screen of Death detected) on default page.
+   That's fine, that mean there is no any WSOD (White Screen of Death detected) on default page.
    - go again to your default page (like http://www.example.com/) and make sure that WSOD is still there
    - if your WSOD is on specified path, try to add ?q argument into your URL (Example: wsod_emergency.php?q=forum) If you sure that there is still WSOD, so the problem can be not related to Drupal: